Application interface

 Example

-Compute the neighborlist between within a set Argon atoms, considering the system non-periodic (do not provide a unitcell):
+Compute the neighborlist within a set of Argon atoms, non-periodic:

 julia> using CellListMap, PDBTools